Kaaiian/dataviscourse-pr-visualize_material_informatics/README.md

 ### Code:

-The code is found in the 'code' folder.
+The code is found in the "code" folder.
 The code folder contains the html, css, and js files.
 The data is also stored as a subfolder

 ### Data: